Knowing the difference between chicken mites and lice is essential if you want to guarantee the health of your backyard

 Treat Chickens With Dust

-When you’re treating with Pestene or another parasiticide, you will likely need to treat it a couple of times, spread several days apart.
+There are other options out there for treating mites as you will see at your local farm store or online.
+Just remember you will likely need to treat it a couple of times, spread several days apart.
 This is because not all treatments are equally effective on both the adult and lice eggs stage of these pests.

 If you find that your treatment of choice fails to work effectively, you may need to get in touch with your vet, who will likely prescribe you another poultry dust entirely.